Self-Directed IRA Guide: How to Get Started

 Alternative investments are the major benefit of opening a self-directed IRA.
 By investing in these assets, you can further diversify your portfolio, capitalize on any industry knowledge, and protect your savings from a volatile stock market or unpredictable changes in the economy.
 In fact, one of the best investments in a self-directed IRA is real estate.

 A real estate professional or real estate investor, for example, can use their expertise to invest in residential, commercial real estate, and other types of rental properties .
 With their knowledge of the industry, they can invest in properties that stand to grow faster than the market.
-They can also help their clients invest in real estate with self directed IRAs.
+They can also help their clients invest in real estate with self-directed IRAs.

-Self-Directed IRA Rules
+Self-Directed IRA Rules & Restrictions

 Prohibited Transactions in Self-Directed IRAs